Public History Alumni

 Before coming to UMass, I held jobs or internships at the Museum of Science and Industry in Chicago, the Powel House through the Philadelphia Society for the Preservation of Landmarks, the Montgomery County Historical Society, and the Pearl S. Buck House.

-My field work during the first year of the M.A. program included web exhibit on Omeka about the Second Pan-African Congress, which made use of the University Special Collections and Archives' valuable holdings in the W.E.B.
+My field work during the first year of the M.A. program included a web exhibit on Omeka about the Second Pan-African Congress, which made use of the University Special Collections and Archives' valuable holdings in the W.E.B.
 Du Bois papers, as well as exhibit panels for an activity in the History Workshop at Historic Deerfield on local silkworm cultivation in the 19th Century.
 In summer 2011, I was awarded the Elizabeth Perkins Fellowship in Museum Practice and Research at Museum of Old York in Maine.
 While working at Old York, I cataloged and created a finding aid for a recently donated collection, held in the museum's archives.
 I also assisted with research inquiries in the library.

 In late 2012, I accepted a position with the UMass, Amherst Office of Information Technologies as Security Communications Coordinator.